-Anzac Community School (Kindergarten to Grade 4)/Bill Woodward School (Grade 5 to Grade 9)
+Anzac Community School (Kindergarten to Grade 4)/ Bill Woodward School (Grade 5 to Grade 9)

 Anzac Community School and Bill Woodward School operate as a kindergarten to grade 9 campus in the hamlet of Anzac.
-Enrolment at both schools has remained relatively consistent but is showing a small decline over the next 10 years.
-Collectively, the schools have declined by 20 students over the last five years and will continue to decline by another 20 students over the next ten years.
-Kindergarten enrolment in Anzac Community School has declined from 29 students in 2018 to 14 students in 2022.
+Enrolment at both schools has remained relatively consistent over the last 10 years.
+Collectively, the schools have declined by 25 students over the last five years and are projected to remain stable over the next ten years.
+Kindergarten enrolment in Anzac Community School has remained stable at around 18 students over the last 5 years.
 This enrolment trend is based on known demographics and economic activity in the area.